NivenT/nivent.github.io/_posts/blog/2019-03-19-cover-fundgrp-sheaf.md

     Let $X$ be path-connected and semilocally simply connected, and fix a base point $x\in X$.
 Then, the functor $\Fib_x$ is representable by a cover $\wt X_x\to X$.
 </div>

-I think the construction of $\wt X_x$ is one of those things that becomes obviously the right choice after you see it an digest it, but that can be hard to succinctly motivate beforehand, so I won't try to.
+I think the construction of $\wt X_x$ is one of those things that becomes obviously the right choice after you see it and digest it, but that can be hard to succinctly motivate beforehand, so I won't try to.
 As a general rule of thumb, let $I=[0,1]$ denote the unit interval.

 <div class="proof4">
     Let $\wt X_x=[(I,0)\to(X,x)]$ be the set of homotopy classes (rel basepoints) of paths starting from $x$, and let $p:\wt X_x\to X$ be projection onto the right endpoint.
 To turn $\wt X_x$ into a space, we endow it with the following topology: given a point $[f]\in\wt X_x$, its neighborhood base consists of sets of the form